The Crawler: Three Equivalence Results for Object (Re)allocation Problems when Preferences Are Single-peaked: Abstract

 The idea underlying the rule is as follows.
 Objects are labeled in such a way that preferences are single-peaked with respect to the order.
 Agents are visited according to the way the objects they own are ordered, from left to right, we say ``in ascending order".
 Each agent in turn is asked if he most prefers his endowment or an object to the left of his endowment.
 If yes, he is further asked which specific object it is.
 Depending on his answer, we take one of the following actions:

 (1) If an agent's most preferred object is to the right of his endowment, we move to the next agent.

-(2) If an agent's most preferred object is his endowment, he is assigned his endowment.
-He is removed with his assignment.

-(3) If an agent's most preferred object is to the left of his endowment, he is assigned his most preferred object.
-He is removed with his assignment.
+(2) If an agent's most preferred object is his endowment or an object to the left of his endowment, he receives his most preferred object and leaves with it.

-When an agent is removed, the problem is updated as follows.
-Consider all of the agents whose endowments are between the object assigned to the agent who left and the object that agent owned.
-Each of their ownership is shifted by one spot to the right.
+When an agent leaves, the problem is updated as follows.
+Consider agents whose endowments are between the object assigned to the agent who left and the object that agent owned.
+The ownership of each such agent is shifted by one spot to the right.
 Hence, each of these agents owns a new object.
-This sweeping procedure is repeated with the updated problem.
+The sweeping procedure is repeated in the updated problem.
 In anticipation of a forthcoming definition, we refer to the rule just defined as the \textbf{ascending crawler}.
 We denote it by $\bm{ACR}$.

 The formal description is as follows.